 One of the quirks of Q-Learning is that it doesn’t just estimate the immediate value of taking an action in a given state: it also adds in all of the potential future value that could be had if you take the specified action.
 For readers familiar with corporate finance, Q-Learning is sort of like a discounted cash flow analysis – it takes all potential future value into account when determining the current value of an action (or asset).
 In fact, Q-Learning even uses a discount-factor to model the fact that rewards in the future are worth less than rewards now.

-Policy Learning and Q-Learning are the two mainstays of how to guide an agent in Reinforcement Learning, but a bunch of new approaches have been using Deep Learning to combine the two or attempt other creative solutions.
+Policy Learning and Q-Learning are the two mainstays of how to guide an agent in reinforcement learning, but a bunch of new approaches have been using Deep Learning to combine the two or attempt other creative solutions.
 DeepMind published a paper about using neural nets (called Deep Q Networks) to approximate Q-Learning functions, and achieved impressive results.
 A few years later, they pioneered a method called A3C that combined Q-Learning and Policy Learning approaches.

 Adding neural nets into anything can make it sound complicated.
 Just remember that all of these learning approaches have a simple goal: to effectively guide your agent through the environment and acquire the most rewards.
 That’s it.

-Practical Applications of Reinforcement Learning
+Reinforcement Learning Applications

 This graph is from the above mentioned DQN paper by DeepMind.
 For more than half the games tested, their agent was able to outperform human benchmarks, often by more than double the skill level.
 For certain games though, their algorithms weren’t even close to human performance.